stefanbuttigieg/termx-quick-start/keycloak/README.md

 # Configure TermX realm

 - Open [`http://localhost:8080`](http://localhost:8080) in your web browser and log in with the username and password specified in the `KEYCLOAK_ADMIN` and `KEYCLOAK_ADMIN_PASSWORD` parameters.
-- Create new `TermX` realm
 - Import realm using [termx-realm.json](termx-realm.json) file.
 Please follow the KeyCloak [manual](https://www.keycloak.org/getting-started/getting-started-docker).
+As result 2 clients will be created: `termx-client` for web app and `termx-service` for server (API calls).
 - Add a new user in the TermX realm (for example, “test”), set the credentials, and join group `termx-admin`.
-- (optional) Update the client secret for `termx-client`.
-Go to Clients, select `termx-client`, navigate to credentials, generate new `Client Secret` and save it in `server-keycloak.env` file as value of the parameter `KEYCLOAK_CLIENT_SECRET`.
+- (optional) Update the client secret for `termx-service`.
+Go to Clients, select `termx-service`, navigate to credentials, generate new `Client Secret` and save it in `server-keycloak.env` file as a value of the parameter `KEYCLOAK_CLIENT_SECRET`.

 # Reconfigure TermX installation